Khelawaster/Mastering-GIT/NEW.md

-It`s the new day, it`s the new life for me, and I feel good!
+It`s a new dawn, it`s a new day, it`s a new life for me, and I feel good!
+No code - no pain!